 Published June 6th, 2013, by Frances Lincoln.
 ISBN-13: 978-0711233812.

-Available at independent book shops such as Owl Bookshop, Foyles and Daunts, Chain Reaction and Araucaria at the Lock, Map Gift Shop in Archway, and from Frances Lincoln.
+Available at independent book shops such as Owl Bookshop, Foyles and Daunts, Chain Reaction and Araucaria at the Lock, Map Gift Shop in Archway, Urban Outfitters and from Frances Lincoln.
 Also available from Waterstones, Amazon, WH Smith, and many other online sites.
-Find your nearest independent bookshop * Now available from Urban Outfitters *
+Find your nearest independent bookshop.

-LISTEN TO A CHAT ABOUT THE HISTORY OF THE LOCK on CAMDEN LOCK’s very own RADIO SHOW December 13th, midday
+LISTEN TO A CHAT ABOUT THE HISTORY OF THE LOCK on CAMDEN LOCK’s very own RADIO SHOW December 2013

-and a CHAT ABOUT THE BOOK ON THE ROBERT ELMS SHOW, May 28th
+and on THE ROBERT ELMS SHOW, May 28th

 ‘Full of both character and characters…If you know the market well, and witnessed much of its short but eventful history, you will savour every sentence, and simply must buy this book.’
 The Londonist